medical gaslighting

 “Don’t you trust me?”

-Don’t get me wrong; I’m sure there are patients who are kept from reading their own medical records, who are blamed for their conditions, who are discouraged from doing further research or getting a second opinion, and who are led to feel crazy.
-There are plenty of narcissistic physicians out there and I’m sure patients suffer from gaslighting every day.
+Don’t get me wrong; I’m sure some patients are kept from reading their medical records, are blamed for their conditions, are discouraged from doing further research or getting a second opinion, and are led to feel crazy.
+There are plenty of narcissistic physicians out there.
+I’m sure patients suffer from gaslighting every day.

 My only suggestion is to be careful what is called gaslighting.
 Gaslighting involves denying your reality and suggesting that you are crazy to feel that way.
 Both are necessary.
 While discrimination is real and needs to be addressed, it is not gaslighting.